-Twenty some years ago, while in college, Vermont was my go to spot for skiing.
-In my other life I was an (almost) pro skier.
-Since then I’ve discovered the warmth of the tropics and can not even imagine myself on skis in the cold.
-Although, my kids bug me practically weekly to take them on a trip where there is snow and skiing / snowboarding and other fun snow activities.
+Twenty-some years ago, while in college, Vermont was my go-to spot for skiing.
+In my other life, I was an (almost) pro skier.
+Since then, I’ve discovered the warmth of the tropics and can not even imagine myself on skis in the cold.
+Although, my kids bug me practically weekly to take them on a trip where there is snow and skiing/snowboarding and other fun snow activities.
 I keep promising we’ll do that, but for now, I was ready to return to Vermont for the summer fun, and we stayed at Stowe Mountain Resort and Lodge, here’s my full review.

 Interestingly enough, Stowe Vermont was one of my absolute favorite ski resorts.
 I don’t remember a lot of the resorts in the area offering much for summer.
 Today that has fully changed and I couldn’t wait to see what they offer in my type of weather.

 Stowe is about one hour from Burlington on a beautiful drive.
 There are many places to stay in the town, but only one that actually has all the activities you can imagine under one roof- Stowe Mountain Lodge.

 Due to a delay my family and I couldn’t arrive to the resort until late in the evening, so technically, we didn’t see the surroundings until the next morning.
 Since I’ve been there before (over twenty years ago), I kind of had an idea what to expect, but seeing my husband’s and kids’ expressions to the view right outside our balcony – priceless.